LLM Aid & Scholarships

 Financial Aid for International Applicants

-Some private loan servicers provide student loans specifically for international students studying in the U.S. Please contact the Office of Graduate and International Programs (firstname.lastname@example.org) for additional information.
+Some private loan services provide student loans specifically for international students studying in the U.S. Some of our students have had successful experience with MPower and Prodigy.
+If you are interested, you may contact them separately for further information.

 Financial Aid for U.S. Applicants